feamster/git-research/README.md

 5. Commit the changes using `git commit -m "Moved submodule to new subdirectory"`.

-6. Push the changes to the remote repository using git push.
+6. Push the changes to the remote repository using `git push`.